basharalbashier/Bashar-Albashier/README.md

 Here are a few project ideas you can pin on your profile (replace links/titles with your repos):

-Tezda Mobile App (E‑commerce) — Immersive shopping with short‑video content, WebRTC calls, chat, and voice notes.
+Tezda (PingTop) Mobile App (E‑commerce) — Immersive shopping with short‑video content, WebRTC calls, chat, and voice notes.
 Flutter · Dart · GraphQL/REST · AWS · WebSockets

 Medical Records System — Secure EMR with role‑based access, testing automation (–20% bugs).